 You also made another point Nic saying:

-"in my view it's entirely possible that God did/was completely able to create the whole thing with his Word in seven literal days."
+"it’s entirely possible that God was completely able to create the whole thing in seven literal days."

 Let's remember that the Bible doesn't call them "literal days".
 In fact the Bible does inform us that a day for God is not the same as our day.
 The Bible teaches us that for a reason.

 Nic: I don't doubt the existence of a "scientific" trail that enables us to draw conclusions and hypothesise about the long term history of the earth, revealing and helping us understand the natural order of things but I don't see the problem with God being able to create what He wants in whatever "time" he likes.
 I am familiar with the scripture that says "a day is as thousand years to the Lord and a thousand years is as day" if that is what you are referring to as the Bible telling us that God's days are different to ours.
 I don't believe that’s what that passage is saying.
 I see that as God explaining the difference between his eternal existence and out temporal one, nothing more.